AlexQ6/Mern-project-part-A/README.md

 # Mern-project-part-A

+Joint project By Alex Qiang and Lachlan Reynolds

 ## Description

 ### Purpose

 As Australia enters a covid-normal environment, the restaurant industry has to adapt to continue to succeed.
-It is essential that a business has online and contactless ordering capabilities.
-This MERN stack application seeks to makes it easy for business operators to interact with content and data.
-It will provide a seamless experience for customers to engage with and be a powerful business and marketing platform for restaurant operators.
+It is essential that a business has online ordering click and collect capabilities.
+This application makes ordering at cafe XYZ an easy and fast online affair.
+We also seek to makes it easy for the business operator to interact with the website content and data.
+This web app will provide a seamless experience for customers to engage with and be a powerful business and marketing platform for restaurant operators.

 ### Functionality / features